prometheus/docs/content/docs/introduction/overview.md

 - a [command-line querying tool](https://github.com/prometheus/prometheus_cli)
 - various support tools

+Most Prometheus components are written in [Go](https://golang.org/), making them easy to build and deploy as static binaries.

 ### Architecture

 This diagram illustrates the overall architecture of Prometheus and some of